ttsiodras/DeadFunctionsDetector/README.md

     ./detect_used_functions.py the_elf_binary /path/to/preprocessed/*.c

-The script will record the dead functions in an output file called by that name (`deadFunctions`),
+The script will record the dead functions in an output file called `deadFunctions`,

-The functions actually used are collected from all...
+The functions actually used are collected from everywhere...

-- call sites
+- all call sites
-- as function pointers in right-handside assignments
+- function pointers in right-handside assignments
-- as function pointers in global arrays
+- function pointers in global arrays
 - etc

 How it works:

-- It uses objdump to collect all functions' names from the ELF.
+- uses objdump to collect all functions' names from the ELF.
 - It then uses Python Clang bindings to parse the provided C code.
 - The parsed ASTs are stored in a “.cache” folder, to avoid reprocessing in subsequent invocations.
 - The entire AST is then traversed - and every token of every expression is checked, to see if it refers to one of the already recognized *(in the first step)* functions.
 If so, the function is marked as "used".
+- This addresses all mentions of functions in the C code we compile.
+  But this still doesn't suffice - because if one of the C files calls a function we don't have the source code of (e.g. `ep_FOO`) and this function in turn calls `ep_BAR`, then `ep_BAR` is *not* a dead function - even though it doesn't appear anywhere in any of the C sources.
+- So we will also collect the "mentions" made in the disassembly, and mark them as "used", too.
-- Finally, the two sets are subtracted - and what is left is stored inside the `deadFunctions` output.
+- Finally, the set of "used" is subtracted from the set of "all" - and whatever remains is stored inside the `deadFunctions` output.

 --